aremeis/dominix/README.md

 Dominix
 =======

 Are you tired of angle and curly brackets?
-Suppering from template fatigue?
+Suffering from template fatigue?
 Why not write your next front end in _pure Python_!

 Template example from the Django [tutorial](https://docs.djangoproject.com/en/5.0/intro/tutorial03/)
 ```html